 The CFA requires re-accreditation every three years to ensure ongoing compliance, which involves a thorough on-site evaluation of our investigative policies and procedures, completed investigations, management, and operations.
 The most recent CFA assessment was performed in November 2019.
 The CFA determined the IG office was 100% compliant with the CFA standards and reaccreditation was awarded on February 20, 2020.
 The IG office was commended for its "continued diligence, professionalism, and commitment in maintaining the highest recognition among Florida's Inspector General community".
+The Division of Inspector General is undergoing the fourth reaccreditation process, with the final assessment scheduled in January 2023.

 In accordance with The Institute of Internal Auditors (IIA) standards, an external quality assurance review was last performed of the Audit Services Unit during the week of September 5, 2018.
-The IIA requires re-evaluation by an external reviewer every five years.
+The IIA requires reevaluation by an external reviewer every five years.
 The objective of the external review was to assess the Division's compliance with the IIA's International Standards for the Professional Practice of Internal Auditing (IIA Standards).

 The external review team determined the Audit Services Unit met all relevant IIA Standards, which is the highest affirmation.
 The IG office was commended for its credentialed and well-trained staff, professionalism and collaborative relationships with stakeholders.
+The next external review will be conducted in 2023.